Marian Drăgulescu: 2016

-Drǎgulescu (age 36) participated in the 2016 European Championships held in Bern, Switzerland in May 2016, tying Armenian Artur Davtian for silver on vault with a score of 15.316 and also winning silver on floor with a score of 15.333.
+Drăgulescu (age 36) participated in the 2016 European Championships held in Bern, Switzerland in May 2016, tying Armenian Artur Davtian for silver on vault with a score of 15.316 and also winning silver on floor with a score of 15.333.

-At the 2016 Olympic Games in Rio de Janeiro that August, Drǎgulescu participated in and qualified for the event final on vault.
-In the conclusion of the event, his average combined score was tied for the bronze medal with Japanese teenager Kenzo Shirai, but after applying the Olympic tiebreak rules to both scores, Drǎgulescu was relegated to fourth place due to Shirai's massive combined score on his first vault, which was brought on by the total of his scores in two parts, the final's highest execution score of 9.466 and second highest difficulty score of 6.4, for the successful completion of the now officially named "Shirai 2" or 3½-twisting Yurchenko on vault, a new and an extremely difficult skill, in competition.
-In Drǎgulescu's best Olympic performance of the same two vaults he had been using for many years now, and they were once again the "Drǎgulescu" (a handspring double front tucked with ½ twist to land; D-score – 6.0) and "Li Xiaopeng" (Yurchenko, ½ twist on with 2½ twists in layout off; D-score – 6.2).
+At the 2016 Olympic Games in Rio de Janeiro that August, Drăgulescu participated in and qualified for the event final on vault.
+In the conclusion of the event, his average combined score was tied for the bronze medal with Japanese teenager Kenzo Shirai, but after applying the Olympic tiebreak rules to both scores, Drăgulescu was relegated to fourth place due to Shirai's massive combined score on his first vault, which was brought on by the total of his scores in two parts, the final's highest execution score of 9.466 and second highest difficulty score of 6.4, for the successful completion of the now officially named "Shirai 2" or 3½-twisting Yurchenko on vault, a new and an extremely difficult skill, in competition.
+In Drăgulescu's best Olympic performance of the same two vaults he had been using for many years now, and they were once again the "Drăgulescu" (a handspring double front tucked with ½ twist to land; D-score – 6.0) and "Li Xiaopeng" (Yurchenko, ½ twist on with 2½ twists in layout off; D-score – 6.2).
 However, he still lost.
-This was also the second time that the tiebreak had not worked in favour of Drǎgulescu at the Olympics.
+This was also the second time that the tiebreak had not worked in favour of Drăgulescu at the Olympics.
 The first time happened at the 2004 Summer Olympics in Athens where he missed out on the gold medal and settled for silver when he tied for the highest score with 9.787 in the individual floor exercise apparatus finals.
-After applying the tiebreak, Kyle Shewfelt of Canada ranked ahead in first with Drǎgulescu relegating to second place.
+After applying the tiebreak, Kyle Shewfelt of Canada ranked ahead in first with Drăgulescu relegating to second place.

 2017

-In 2017, Drǎgulescu was once again selected to represent the host Romanian team at the 2017 European Championships.
+In 2017, Drăgulescu was once again selected to represent the host Romanian team at the 2017 European Championships.
 He won gold in the floor exercise event final, his first victory at the European Championships in 11 years.
 He followed up his success at the championships in vault the next day, winning the silver medal.

-At the 2017 Artistic Gymnastics World Championships, Drǎgulescu finished the individual vault final in fourth place with an average combined score of 14.716.
+At the 2017 Artistic Gymnastics World Championships, Drăgulescu finished the individual vault final in fourth place with an average combined score of 14.716.
 He had simplified his second vault to the "½ on–double full off" instead of his usual, the "Li Xiao Peng".
-Kenzō Shirai of Japan, the man Drǎgulescu tied for the third highest final score in the individual vault final at the 2016 Summer Olympics in Rio de Janeiro, won the gold medal with a score of 14.900.
-Drǎgulescu was again the oldest individual vault finalist at 36 years, 9 months and 20 days old.
+Kenzō Shirai of Japan, the man Drăgulescu tied for the third highest final score in the individual vault final at the 2016 Summer Olympics in Rio de Janeiro, won the gold medal with a score of 14.900.
+Drăgulescu was again the oldest individual vault finalist at 36 years, 9 months and 20 days old.